 Right then quite a few of the women in the audience silently shook their heads in disagreement, and I knew immediately that I had touched on something.
 Our best friends are our anchors and we do not leave them lightly, even if we are vulnerable and lack strength.

-The women in the room, mostly my age, proved that the remembrance of a bond of a best friend and the feelings we share with them, never dies.
-I could almost feel those women reminiscing at that moment about their own, perhaps long-ago, best friends.
+The women in the room proved that the remembrance of a bond of a best friend and the feelings we share with them never dies.
+I could feel those women reminiscing at that moment about their own long-ago best friends.

 We can be shattered by the loss of a best friend who has cast us aside for the sake of a romantic interest, and the hurt of that happening will never be forgotten.